Yaroslav II of Vladimir: Prince of Novgorod and Kiev

 His next ambition was to subjugate Pskov, but the Novgorodians refused to make war against its neighbour.
 Yaroslav departed in anger and seized the Novgorodian enclave of Volokolamsk.
 In 1234, he returned to Novgorod and several years later defeated its chief enemies—Lithuanians and the Teutonic Knights.
 In 1236, he followed Daniel of Galicia's advice and moved from Novgorod to Kiev, leaving his son Alexander as his representative in the north.

 Grand Prince of Vladimir

 In 1238, when the Mongols first invaded Kievan Rus' and his elder brother Yuri was killed in battle, Yaroslav left Kiev for Vladimir, where he was crowned grand prince.
 Yaroslav attempted to restore the cities of Vladimir-Suzdal after the Mongol ravages and fires.
 In 1243, he was summoned by Batu Khan to his capital Sarai.
 After a lengthy conference, he returned to Vladimir with honours.
 Two years later, he was again summoned to the east, this time by Güyük Khan in Karakorum.

-There he was poisoned by the Great Khan's mother Töregene and died a week after he had been allowed to return home.
+According to Giovanni da Pian del Carpine, Yaroslav ate at the tent of Töregene Khatun and immediately became ill.
+Within a week, he died.
+Carpine claims that everyone believed he had been poisoned by Töregene to enable the conquest of his lands.
+However, this accusation has been disputed by later historians.